 Unfortunately, Pennsylvania is one of only seven states with an inheritance tax.
 An inheritance tax is calculated based on who receives a deceased person’s property and, in some states, how much they receive.
-The rates for Pennsylvania inheritance tax are as follows:

 - 0% on transfers to a surviving spouse or to a parent from a child aged 21 or younger.